HangWeHong/3DCubeGame/README.md

 ![Scripts](Image/ReadMe2.png)

-You can get all the scipts by going to Assets/Scripts
+You can get all the scripts by going to Assets/Scripts
 ##Scenes
 - `Stage1,2..` included 3D objects that i have created to make up a stage, direction or angle of the camera as the cube moves,and so on.
 - `Menu` is the first Scene that will appear with the name of the game and a start button